 - District Brush (DB).
 This can have one of 5 choices (said to be "brush 0-4").
-This determines the bank on the district selector on which a trunk to the proper part of the next stage will be found. - District Group (DB).
+This determines the bank on the district selector on which a trunk to the proper part of the next stage will be found.
+There will be from 1 though 5 pulses returned.
+The pulse rate is about 32 pulses/s.
+(The drive rate is about 64 terminals/s, and the brush selection positions are 2 terminal spacings apart.) - District Group (DG).
 This can have one of 10 choices (said to be "group 0-9").
-This determines the group of 10 or 5 consecutive terminals on the chosen selector bank to the bottom of which the selector will be set.
-The selector will then hunt over all of those terminals looking for an idle trunk to an office selector on the proper district will be found.
-But in fact the selector may be able to hunt over the more than the terminals in that group if two or more groups have been consolidated. - Office Brush (OB).
-The story here is identical to that for Distinct Brush, except of course it is the office selector that is being directed.
+This determines the group of 11 or 6 consecutive terminals on the chosen selector bank to the bottom of which the selector will be set.
+The selector will then hunt over all of those terminals looking for an idle trunk to an office selector in the proper district.
+But in fact the selector may be able to hunt over more than the terminals in that group if two or more groups have been consolidated.
+There will be from 1 though 10 pulses returned.
+The pulse rate is about 5.81 pulses/s over the 11-terminal groups, and about 10.7 pulses/s to get to the last group (since the last two are smaller).

-- Office Group (OB).
+- Office Brush (OB).
+The story here is identical to that for Distinct Brush, except of course it is the office selector that is being directed. - Office Group (OG).
 The story here is identical to that for District Group, except of course it is the office selector that is being directed. - Incoming Brush (IB).
-The story here is identical to that for Distinct Brush, except of course it is the incoming selector that is being directed. - Incoming Group (OB).
+The story here is identical to that for Distinct Brush, except of course it is the incoming selector that is being directed. - Incoming Group (OG).
 The story here is identical to that for Distinct Group, except of course it is the incoming selector that is being directed.
+The pulse rate is about 2.56 pulses/s.
+(A group is 25 terminals high.)